hacky-1998/fxa-self-hosting/README.md

 any case, you can use your browser or a http tool like curl to test if https://192.168.99.100 is responding.

-Run `fly.sh fxa.michielbdejong.com` from this repo, and maybe restart the pagekite frontend and backend (killing all pagekite processes from `ps auxwww | grep pagekite` in between) until there are no rejected duplicates and https://fxa.michielbdejong.com looks the same as https://192.186.99.100 (or whatever your Docker VM IP), and same for the https services on ports :1111, :3030, :5000, :8000, and :9010.
+Run `fly.sh accounts.hack-it.co` from this repo, and maybe restart the pagekite frontend and backend (killing all pagekite processes from `ps auxwww | grep pagekite` in between) until there are no rejected duplicates and https://accounts.hack-it.co looks the same as https://192.186.99.100 (or whatever your Docker VM IP), and same for the https services on ports :1111, :3030, :5000, :8000, and :9010.